Spark-Store/Spark-Store-Website/README.md

 Welcome UI bigwigs to join us!

 ## Team Introduction
-Shenmo, a big brother of Depth Technology Forum (bbs.deepin.org), started the Starfire Working Group to enrich the Linux ecosystem.
+Shenmo, a big brother of Deepin Technology Forum (bbs.deepin.org), started the Spark Working Group to enrich the Linux ecosystem.
-We are a young team.
 We are a young team, most of our members are post-00s, elementary school students, middle school students, college students, from all over the world.
 Despite our different ages and qualifications, we have the same goal of building a Linux ecosystem.
 We have the confidence and courage to do so!